yan-soon/tp/docs/UserGuide.md

 ### Search for a Required Module : `search`

-Search for a required module in the Computer Science syllabus using the module code and display the module details (module code, title, modular credit, description, preclusion, prerequisite) in the `Command Line Display`.
+Search for a required module in the Computer Science syllabus using the module code and display the module details in the `Command Line Display`.

+The following module details will be displayed:
+- module code
+- title
+- modular credits
+- description
+- preclusion
+- prerequisite

 Format: `search {module code}`